SOTVerse: A User-defined Task Space of Single Object Tracking: Introduction

-\IEEEPARstart{A}{s} the fundamental computer vision task, single object tracking (SOT) locates the user-specified target in a video \cite{VOT2013,OTB2015,tracking-survey}, and has been widely used in daily application scenarios like self-driving \cite{self-driving}, intelligent monitoring \cite{intelligent-monitoring,intelligent-monitoring2}, augmented reality \cite{zhang2015good} and robot navigation \cite{robot-navigation,robot-navigation2}.
-It is worth noting that the high-quality benchmark, which is composed of \textit{dataset} and \textit{evaluation} methods, plays an essential role in promoting SOT research.
+During the humanoid process of task definition, researchers have also contributed to constructing comprehensive benchmarks, aiming to provide high-quality \textit{datasets} and scientific \textit{evaluation} methods for algorithms.
 The first systematic SOT benchmark OTB \cite{OTB2013} was successfully released in 2013.
-In the following decade, more and more benchmarks have been successfully constructed with larger dataset scales and richer video content \cite{LaSOT,GOT-10k,GIT}.
-At the same time, several researchers \cite{ST-TIP,ST-TPAMI,LT-performance} also design various evaluation methods to accomplish performance analysis via different perspectives.
-These benchmarks provide profitable environments and standardized evaluation process, greatly facilitating the development of data-driven trackers.
+In the following decade, more and more benchmarks have been successfully constructed with larger dataset scales, and richer video content \cite{LaSOT,GOT-10k,GIT}.
+At the same time, several researchers \cite{ST-TIP,ST-TPAMI,LT-performance} also design various evaluation mechanisms to accomplish performance analysis via different perspectives.
+These benchmarks provide profitable environments and standardized evaluation processes, greatly facilitating the development of data-driven trackers.

-However, current research falls into a cycle -- SOTA algorithms perform well on most benchmarks but quickly fail when facing challenging factors in real application scenarios, causing researchers to doubt the insufficiency of experimental environments; thus, researchers usually spend a lot of effort constructing a larger dataset to solve this problem.
-But many actual examples like the frequent self-driving accidents reveal the bottleneck is still existing.
-Therefore, we have to question \textit{whether expanding the dataset scale is the only way to break this bottleneck}?
+Through the above analyses, the ideal research route should be an upward spiral: a more human-like task definition promotes a more complicated benchmark construction, and ultimately guides to more intelligent algorithms.
+However, some bad cases show that current research falls into a cycle -- state-of-the-art (SOTA) algorithms perform well on most benchmarks but quickly fail when facing challenging factors in real application scenarios, causing researchers to doubt the insufficiency of benchmarks; thus, researchers usually spend a lot of effort constructing a larger dataset to solve this problem (\eg, the scale of SOT benchmarks in the past decade has been expended nearly 250 times).
+But many actual examples, like the frequent self-driving accidents, indicate that \textit{only expanding the dataset scale cannot break this bottleneck.}

-To answer this question, we first analyze existing issues separately from the perspective of datasets and evaluation:
+To find the core reasons for this phenomenon, we first analyze existing issues separately from the perspective of datasets and evaluation: